 The Maximum Period Allowed For A Case Varies

 Even though the Florida statutes of limitations allow for only a specific period of time, that is not always the case.
-This timing is very relative depending on the case that is being handled by the involved.
-For instance, a Fraud occurring in any of its many forms is only allowed a period of up to four years alone.
+This timing is very relative depending on the case.
+This is primarily determined by the people involved in this case.
+For instance, fraud is legible up to 4 years.

 As a person who has a case to file, it is very important for you to try and act within the specified time.
 If you do not do this then chances are you might have your case thrown out.
 If your claim is filled out of the allowed period then it might not stand due to these provisions of the law which have to be followed at all times.